-A first and common sense step called for by the UN Secretary-General and hundreds of civil society groups around the world27 is for the 20 Planet Wreckers to put an immediate end to new licensing for oil and gas exploration.
+A first and common sense step called for by the UN Secretary-General and hundreds of civil society groups around the world27 is for all governments to put an immediate end to new licensing for oil and gas exploration.
 This policy is also the core commitment that members of the Beyond Oil and Gas Alliance,^b led by Denmark and Costa Rica, have made and are aiming to convince more and more jurisdictions to emulate.